Islands in Kaluza-Klein black holes: Conclusion and discussion

 \section{Conclusion and discussion}

 In this paper, we studied the entanglement island in the scenario of non-rotating Kaluza-Klein black holes.
-KK black holes include the Schwarzschild black holes in the limit of vanishing charge.
+KK black holes include the Schwarzschild black holes in the limit of vanishing charge $Q=0$.
 We can recover the results in Schwarzschild black holes \cite{Hashimoto:2020cas} by sending $Q\rightarrow 0$.

-Island saves the day for information paradox in KK black hole in sense that the Page curve is reproduced.
-We also investigated the impact of the charge $Q$ on the behavior of the island in both early times and late times.
-The assumption $Q\ll r_h$ was made when studying the late-time behavior.
+For no-island configuration, the generalized entropy for Hawking radiation grows first in $t_b^2$ and then linearly without a bound \eqref{Snoisland}.
+This is the information problem for an eternal black hole.
+We then consider the island configuration.
+For island outside the horizon, the generalized entropy is given by \eqref{Sisland}, and for island inside the horizon, the generalized entropy is given by \eqref{Sisland1}.
+At early times, there is no extremal point for $S_{\rm gen}$ by varying $a$ and $t_a$.
+Thus there is no island at early times.
+At late times, island appears with the boundary slightly outside the horizon $a\gtrsim r_h$.
+Then island saves the day for information paradox in KK black hole in sense that the Page curve is reproduced.

-According to our calculation, the early size of the island is at the Planck length $\ell_{\mathrm{P}}$, which is consistent with \cite{Wang:2021woy}.
-And, in the spirit of QES, the entanglement entropy follows the no-island result \eqref{Snoisland} that grows in $t_b^2$ and linearly soon later.
-At late times, the location of $\partial\mathcal{I}$ is slightly outside the horizon by $\epsilon\sim (cG_N)^2/r_h^3\lesssim \ell_{\mathrm{P}}(\ell_{\mathrm{P}}/r_h)^3\ll r_h$.
-It gives a constant entanglement entropy that is twice of Bekenstein-Hawking entropy $S_{\mathrm{gen}}^{\mathrm{island}}\simeq 2S_{\mathrm{BH}}$.
-The linear growing $S^{\mathrm{no~island}}$ will eventually exceed $2S_{\mathrm{BH}}$ at the Page time given in \eqref{pagetime}.
+We investigated the impact of the charge $Q$ on the behavior of the island at late times.
+According to our calculation, the location of $\partial I$ is outside the horizon by $\epsilon\sim (cG_N)^2/r_h^3\lesssim \ell_{\mathrm{P}}(\ell_{\mathrm{P}}/r_h)^3\ll r_h$.
+It gives a constant entanglement entropy that is twice the Bekenstein-Hawking entropy $S_{\mathrm{gen}}^{\mathrm{island}}\simeq 2S_{\mathrm{BH}}$.
+The linearly growing $S^{\mathrm{no~island}}$ will eventually exceed $2S_{\mathrm{BH}}$ at the Page time given in \eqref{pagetime}.
 So the Page curve for an eternal black hole is reproduced as shown in Fig. \ref{fig:page_curve}.
 In fact, for all spherically symmetric black holes, a similar behavior for entanglement entropy is expected if the island rule is applied, as in \cite{Almheiri:2019yqk,Hashimoto:2020cas,Wang:2021woy,Kim:2021gzd}.
 This is because we already see this behavior in \eqref{latetime_noisland} and \eqref{sgen_latetime} before the involvement of explicit form of spacetime metric.

-In addition, our calculation shows that, at early times, $Q$ will at most shorten the location of island boundary $a$ by a factor $1/\sqrt2$.
-But at late times, it will enlarge the island by a tiny amount $\Delta a=\epsilon_0(e^{\kappa_0b\delta}-1)$, see \eqref{deltaa}.
-The correction in entanglement entropy is too small compared with $S_{\mathrm{BH}}$, so it's ignored.
-In addition, we find that $Q$ will delay the Page time by a factor $1+Q/2r_h$ and the scrambling time by an amount $(Q/2)\log S_{\mathrm{BH}}$.
-Although, our late-time results are derived under the assumption that $Q\ll r_h$, the qualitative effect of $Q$ remains the same.